 Hello friends, today’s tutorial is about Introduction to multilevel inverters, which is quite a wide field so I am not gonna discuss everything here.
 I will post more about it in my coming tutorials.
 Today, I am going to through some light on the multilevel inverter, i.e. how they operate and will also discuss their types in detail.
 So, let’s start it.

-An inverter, also named as power inverter, is an electrical power device which is used to convert direct current (DC) into alternating current (AC).
-Using few control circuits and switches, one can get AC at any required voltage and frequency.
+An inverter, also named a power inverter, is an electrical power device that is used to convert direct current (DC) into alternating current (AC).
+Using a few control circuits and switches, one can get AC at any required voltage and frequency.
 Inverter plays exactly the opposite role of rectifiers as rectifiers are used for converting alternating current (AC) into direct current (DC).
 There are different types of inverters available these days.
 You should also have a look at Pure Sine wave Inverter Design with code and Modified Sine Wave Inverter Design with code.
 I think you are gonna like that one.
 Few most commonly used inverter types are: